tynopet/homework/homework-28/unit15.md

     She had gone out.
   2. You went back to your home town after many years.
 It wasn't the same as before.
     It had changed a lot.
-  3. I invite Rachel to the party, but she couldn't come.
+  3. I invited Rachel to the party, but she couldn't come.
     She had arranged to do something else.
   4. You went to the cinema last night.
 You got to the cinema late.
     The film had already started.